America’s LGBT economy is topic of first-ever report

 “As our report shows, LGBT business owners are thriving in every sector and in every part of the country,” Nelson said.
 “This reinforces the importance of authentically telling our stories in a way that cuts across all diverse communities.
 There are many LGBT media firms and outlets currently certified by NGLCC, and we know this report will encourage even more to tap the ever-growing network of opportunities in the LGBT business community.

 “At NGLCC, we have nearly 200 corporate and government partners that understand not only the value of the LGBT dollar, but the economic imperative of inclusivity and LGBT visibility in their supply chains and marketplace,” Nelson said.
 “This groundbreaking report proves our NGLCC philosophy that economic visibility, just like social visibility, is essential in building a diverse and inclusive society — and advertising in LGBT and allied media are essential to expanding that visibility.
 NGLCC’s “America’s LGBT Economy” report can be viewed and downloaded at www.nglcc.org/report

 (What’s happening at your publication?
 Let us know.
-Email editor Fred Kuhr at email@example.com) BAY AREA REPORTER, based in San Francisco, entered its 51st year of publication with its January 7, 2021, issue.
-BETWEEN THE LINES, based in Ann Arbor, Mich., entered its […]
+Email editor Fred Kuhr at firstname.lastname@example.org) BAY AREA REPORTER, based in San Francisco, has launched “STORIES OF OUR MOVEMENT: BAY AREA REPORTER AT 50,” an online exhibit that documents the evolution of the newspaper, but […]

 by Joe Siegel Journalists today are often encouraged to use social media in order to promote their reporting or keep in touch with readers.
 However, sometimes a cheeky tweet can fall flat.
 Case in point: A recent tweet from Washington Blade political […]